vibalcam/AgeGenderDetector/README.md

 [UTKFace dataset Kaggle](https://www.kaggle.com/jangedoo/utkface-new)

-This dataset contains over 20,000 face images with annotations of age, gender, and ethnicity.
+This dataset contains over 20,000 face images with annotations of age, sex, and ethnicity.
 The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc.

 ### Data Explanation

-If a photo is called __34_0_0_201701171712010149082.jpg.chip.jpg__, it means that the age of the individual is 34 and his gender is male.
+If a photo is called __34_0_0_201701171712010149082.jpg.chip.jpg__, it means that the age of the individual is 34 and his sex is male.
-That is, the photo names follow the following scheme __age_gender_race_relevant_data.jpg.chip.jpg__.
+That is, the photo names follow the following scheme __age_sex_race_relevant_data.jpg.chip.jpg__.

-Gender being 0 for male and 1 for female.
+Sex being 0 for male and 1 for female.

 ## Model Full

-We have used Convolutional Neural Networks (CNN) to predict the age and gender of the **full** input image.
+We have used Convolutional Neural Networks (CNN) to predict the age and sex of the **full** input image.

 We have obtained the following metrics:
 - Validation:
-  - Gender accuracy: 0.869
+  - Sex accuracy: 0.869
   - Age MSE: 135.65
   - Age MAE: 8.54
 - Test:
-  - Gender accuracy: 0.878
+  - Sex accuracy: 0.878
   - Age MSE: 140.35
   - Age MAE: 8.68

 ## Model Cropped

-We have used Convolutional Neural Networks (CNN) to predict the age and gender of the **cropped** input image.
+We have used Convolutional Neural Networks (CNN) to predict the age and sex of the **cropped** input image.

 We have obtained the following metrics:
 - Validation:
-  - Gender accuracy: 0.905
+  - Sex accuracy: 0.905
   - Age MSE: 78.956
 - Test:
-  - Gender accuracy: 0.915
+  - Sex accuracy: 0.915
   - Age MSE: 75.28

 ### Dash images